alan-turing-institute/climate-informatics-2024-ae/process.md

 ## Expected workload

 - Each reviewer will be assigned 2 submissions
-- 2-hour on-boarding session to get everyone up to speed
+- There will be a 2-hour on-boarding session to get everyone up to speed
-- Each review can be expected to take 8 hours to complete, including direct communications with the submitting author via our review portal
+- Each review can be expected to take up to 2 working days to complete, spread over the ~5 weeks of the review process, including time spent communicating with the submitting author using HotCRP.
+We will consider an artifact that takes longer than 2.5 working days to review to be “unreproducible” for the purposes of this review process.
 - Final reviews should be submitted by TBD (mid October)

 ## Benefits to reviewers